jhumelsine/jhumelsine.github.io/_posts/2024-08-30-test-benefits.md

 If automated tests are complex, messy or nasty, it’s probably an indication of an implementation that’s complex, messy or nasty.
 Ugly tests will identify implementation candidates for refactoring or redesign.

+# Tests Produce Less Dead Code

 TDD/BDD produces less dead code.
 Code should only be written only if it’s needed to make failing tests pass.
 Refactored code may cause some previously alive code to become dead code.
 It can be removed.

 Dead code would remain only when the tests that cover it are not realistic scenarios.
 Should unrealistic tests be identified, then they can be deactivated.
 Coverage would identify any newly revealed dead code, which can be removed as well as the deactivated tests.

-While I’m not a fan of minimum code coverage quality gates, developers should strive toward 100% code coverage for their own satisfaction.
+While I’m not a fan of minimum code coverage quality gates, developers should strive toward 100% code coverage for their own asperations.
 Code that’s not covered is code that has no automated confirmation.
 It may work now, but should it be changed, there’s no guarantee that a bug might slip through.

 Code created via TDD/BDD will tend to have high code coverage by default via the process.
 There will be exceptions.
 For example, [Humble Object](https://jhumelsine.github.io/2024/07/15/tdd.html) code doesn’t tend to have coverage, since that code has been quarantined due to its testing difficulties.